HrantH-yan/Strace-usage/README.md

 also if given input or message is too big(>1024) then read and write syscalls will split, and message pointers will be like this

-for example: if message is "absdefjhij" x 110
+for example: if message is "absdefghij" x 110

 read(0, "abcdefghijabcdefghijabcdefghijab"..., 1024) = 1024
 read(0, "efghijabcdefghijabcdefghijabcdef"..., 1024) = 77